|Guide||0 Triplogs||0 Topics|

 Located in the McDowell Sonoran Preserve (MSP), Gateway Trailhead to East End Peak Loop gives hikers a chance to approach Tom's Thumb from a different direction, enjoy large sections of trail unencumbered by throngs of people, and bag the highest peak in the MSP.

 If you're looking for the fastest way up to East End Peak, this isn't it.
 The route follows well designated and maintained trails for the majority of the hike.
 The only section that does not have a marked trail is the ascent/descent for East End Peak 4057.
-Even this section has a fairly obvious use trail leading all the way to the peak.
+Even this section has a fairly obvious use trail leading to the peak.
 The hike directions pair best with the MSP map available at the Gateway Access Trailhead facilities.

 The turn off for East End Peak should open up on your right to a fairly obvious use trail accompanied by an occasional cairn leading up to the saddle to the left of East End Peak.
-It will be an adjustment on your eyes to transition from the well marked trails of the MSP to a small use trail, but once adjusted it is quite simple to follow.
-If you find yourself bushwhacking you are doing something wrong.
+It will be an adjustment on your eyes to transition from the well-marked trails of the MSP to a small use trail, but once adjusted, it is quite simple to follow.
+If you find yourself bushwhacking, you are doing something wrong.
 The goal here should be to get to the Saddle located North of the Peak and then turn to the South to bag East End Peak itself.
 More detailed descriptions of this section can be found in other triplogs that include East End Peak.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.